Accelerated Bachelor's-Master's Programs (CAS-GSAS)

 Master's degree before earning the Bachelor's.
 If a significant thesis or a capstone project is

-required for the Master's, students can accelerate more rapidly by earning additional graduate credits before they complete the Bachelor's
+required for the Master's, students can further lighten their graduate course load by earning additional Master's credits while they are undergraduates.

 SCHOLARSHIP & FINANCIAL AIDStudents admitted

-scholarship covering 50% of the credits required for the Master's
+scholarship covering 50% of tuition and registration fees for credits required during the GSAS

 portion of the program.
-The scholarship is provided upon completion of
+The scholarship is provided after completion of

-the Bachelor's degree.
-It is calculated on the basis of (a) the
+the Bachelor's degree, upon matriculation into GSAS.
+It is calculated on the basis of the

-remaining credits needed for the Master's degree and (b) additional
+remaining credits needed for the Master's degree and additional

 payments the student may have made in order to accelerate study while

-matriculated for the Bachelor's degree (i.e., tuition for more than 18 points
+matriculated for the Bachelor's (i.e., tuition for more than 18 points

-during a fall/spring semester due to graduate course enrollment, or for summer graduate courses).
+during a fall/spring semester due to graduate course enrollment, or for summer graduate coursework).
 The tuition

 scholarship will remain available for twelve months from the start of